hootlex/query-cache/README.md

-> **IMPORTANT NOTICE: This package is not maintenanced and maybe not working at all.
+> **IMPORTANT NOTICE: This package is not maintained and maybe not working at all.
 Use it at your own risk!!**

 # Laravel 5 query cache